-Nishmin Hallam has been an integral structural engineer at TTW, working nationally and in Bath at TTW’s partner office, Buro Happold.
+Nishmin Hallam has been an integral structural engineer at TTW, working nationally and in Bath at TTW's partner office, Buro Happold.
 Her international design experience coupled with her innate leadership abilities has propelled Nishmin to her current position as Associate Director.
 Awarded Gold for Future Leader by Consult Australia in 2016.

 One of her most notable projects was the recently completed UNSW Material Science and Engineering Building which required a high degree of collaboration between laboratory architects, base build architects and contractors.

 What inspired you to become an engineer?

 I think it was inevitable being born into a family of engineers and architects.
 My obsession with Lego probably contributed to me becoming a engineer along with my preference for puzzles with tangible, practical and logical answers.